ansys/actions/README.md

 pushing a new commit to a pull request, merging a commit to the main branch of a repository, and performing a new release.
 Each image showcases the distinct job steps declared in a YML file.
-Jobs highlighted in green signify that they execute, while those with a grey background indicate that they do not execute.
+Jobs highlighted in green signify that they execute, while those with a blue background indicate that they do not execute.

 For additional in-depth information refer to the poster [CI/CD pipelines for scientists].